mattrussi/gitlab-com-runbooks/alertmanager/README.md

 chef recipe or helm managed kubernetes repo will pull down the file and populate it into the appropriate place.

-The operation of this is forced on our ops instance where the variables for setting up gcloud and the secrets for the template are located: https://ops.gitlab.net/gitlab-com/runbooks/-/settings/ci_cd
+The CI jobs for this are run on ops.gitlab.net where the variables for setting up gcloud and the secrets for the template are located: https://ops.gitlab.net/gitlab-com/runbooks/-/settings/ci_cd

 These jobs run in a CI pipeline, view the [.gitlab-ci.yml](../.gitlab-ci.yml) to